yanjiulab/libseventh/README.md

 # SEVENTH

-SEVENTH (Simple EVENT Here) is a minimalist C99 event loop library with no external dependencies, consisting only of one source file and one header file.
+SEVENTH (Simple EVENT Here) is a concise C99 event loop library with no external dependencies, consisting only of one source file and one header file.
 You can directly integrate these two files into your source code.

 > Highly referenced `libhv` project.